AC Troubleshooting: Short Cycling

 Dirty air filter.
-If there is insufficient air flow, the system must work harder to compensate.
-This puts excess pressure on the air conditioner’s components, causing them to overheat and lead to short cycling.
+If there is insufficient airflow, the system must work harder to compensate putting excess pressure on the air conditioner’s components causing them to overheat and short cycle.

 Low refrigerant.
-If the refrigerant is low, it can cause the condenser to overheat.
+If the refrigerant is low, it can cause the condenser to overheat and short cycle.

 What should you do if your air conditioner is short cycling?

 Check your air filter.
 Turn off your system and remove the air filter.
 If it is full of dust and dirt buildup, it is time to replace it.
 We recommend checking your air filter every 30 days and replacing it when necessary.

 If your unit continues to short cycle, you should contact a professional to determine the problem.
 At Burkholder’s HVAC, we can help with anything from maintenance to new system installation.